 a) Appeals are only open at certain times to ensure a quick turn around and an accurate count for residential students.

-*Spring appeals are for current students who have accumulated 48 credit hours or more only.
+*Moderated Appeals are for current students who have accumulated 48 credit hours or more only.

 Associate Director of Residence Life

 Woodburn Hall 124

 Black Hills State University, 1200 University St., Spearfish, SD 57799, (800) 255-2478 | © 2011

 Saturday, March 8, 2014